Universities

 The medical degree programme in Italy at the University of Pavia is also known as "Harvey Medicine".
 Lectures are held in English and teaching takes place mainly in small groups.
 Over 40 per cent of students come from abroad, so there is an international atmosphere on the campus of the medical faculty.

 The typically small Italian town of Pavia is located around 30 kilometres south of Milan.
 Life mainly takes place outside and the many small cafés and ice cream parlours invite you to take a leisurely break.
-Pavia has a very good transport network, which means you have a good opportunity to take the train for weekend trips to other cities or into the beautiful surrounding countryside.
+Pavia has a very good transport network, which means you have a good opportunity to take the train on weekend trips to other cities or into the beautiful surrounding countryside.

 What requirements do you need to study medicine in Italy?

 In order to start studying medicine in Italy, you need a general higher education entrance qualification, i.e. the Abitur.
 The grades of your Abitur count for 20 per cent.
 At public universities, there is an entrance exam, the IMAT (International Medical Admission Test), which makes up the other 80 per cent of your application.
 This test primarily tests your general knowledge, scientific and mathematical skills and logical thinking.
 It consists of multiple choice questions.
 The International Medical Admissions Test (IMAT) takes place once a year, usually in September.
-In Germany, it is usually held in Hamburg or Munich.
+In Germany, it is usually offered in Hamburg or Munich.
 We can help you prepare!

 Language requirements